WorkplaceX/ApplicationDoc/Application.Cli/Database/Blob/Doc.ContentIntegrate.Excel.md

-# Excel Export and Import
+# Feature Excel Export and Import
 Any data grid can be exported and imported (coming soon).
 ![](/assets/excel-export.png)
 ## Export